Spiders can often be a big issue for people – especially for those who suffer from arachnophobia.

 These arachnids are usually large in size and a brownish/black color (this can vary depending on the species).
 The bites of some species can cause serious health complications.

-A fear of spiders is something that is common among many.
+A fear of spiders is something that is common among many, estimates suggest that around 30.5% of the US population.
 But why?

-Well, believe it or not, research suggests that our fear of spiders is built into our DNA!
+Well, believe it or not, research shows that our fear of spiders is built into our DNA!